-The main beneficiaries of this project will be VET students at risk of exclusion from especially disadvantaged areas.
-This project will contribute to your job training by adapting it to the post-COVID-19 reality.
+The main beneficiaries of this project are VET students at risk of exclusion from especially disadvantaged areas.
+This project contributes to your job training by adapting it to the post-COVID-19 reality.

-This project will include the realization of two high-quality intellectual results and replication capacity, as well as various tangible results.
+This project includes the realization of two high-quality intellectual results and replication capacity, as well as various tangible results.

-Throughout the project plans to hold 4 transnational meetings in Spain, Italy, Portugal and France, as well as various national activities for the development of results, bilateral meetings with experts…
+Throughout the project, 4 transnational meetings in Spain, Italy and Portugal has been held, as well as various national activities for the development of results, bilateral meetings with experts…

-In order to give visibility to the project and the erasmus plus program, as well as to disseminate the results during the duration of the project, throughout the project we will carry out various activities.
+In order to give visibility to the project and the erasmus plus program, as well as to disseminate the results during the duration of the project, throughout this project we have carried out various activities.

 The evaluation in all the phases of the project is a fundamental tool to ensure the fulfillment of the objectives, quality of the results and the impact of the project.

-Are an essential resource to guarantee the success of the project.
-We will carry out pilot tests focused on students and teachers who will have the opportunity to test the results.
+Pilot test are an essential resource to guarantee the success of the project.
+In this project they are focused on recipients who can use the results.

 Luis Gómez Estrada, was born in Valencia in 1980, with a Bachelor’s degree in Industrial Design by “Universidad Politécnica de Valencia”, experienced in the research field at the “Instituto de Biomecánica de Valencia” (UPV).
 Actually is CEO of Ikasia technologies and has experience as head of the 3D department in an engineering services companies.
 He has a broad experience in European and international project’s management and coordination.